ika-rwth-aachen/docker-ros/README.md

 ### Advanced Integration

-#### System Dependencies (apt)
+#### System Dependencies (`apt`)

-If your ROS-based repository requires system dependencies that cannot be installed by specifying their [rosdep](https://docs.ros.org/en/independent/api/rosdep/html/) keys in a `package.xml`, you can use the special `additional.apt-dependencies` file.
+If your ROS-based repository requires system dependencies that cannot be installed by specifying their [rosdep](https://docs.ros.org/en/independent/api/rosdep/html/) keys in a `package.xml`, you can use the special `additional-debs.txt` file.

-Create a file `additional.apt-dependencies` in your `docker` folder and list any other dependencies that need to be installed via apt.
+Create a file `additional-debs.txt` in your `docker` folder and list any other dependencies that need to be installed via `apt`.

 #### Custom Installation Script